ashridh/ashridh.github.io/README.md

 # Hello!
+[Update June'24: Started new role as SWE at Google]

 I'm Ayush - a MS by research student in Purdue University, where my work focuses on Cloud-native Machine Learning.
 Prior to this, I spent 1.5 years at [Skit.AI](https://skit.ai) (previously Vernacular.AI) as a ML Research Engineer, working on speech and text technologies.